 My visit to Etna was a very important point in my traveling life.
 It was one of those experiences one cannot easily digest on the spot, and has to recall again and again trying to absorb all that eerie and mysterious beauty.

-No doubt why the volcano has been loved and feared so much, since the beginning of time.
+Now I know why the volcano has been loved and feared so much, since the beginning of time.

-No doubt why so many poets and travelers wrote about it and praised its beauty.
+Now I know why so many poets and travelers wrote about it and praised its beauty.

-No doubt why so many Gods and deities chose to dwell in its abdomen.
+Now I know why so many Gods and deities chose to dwell in its abdomen.

-No doubt why I want to go back!
+Now I know why I want to go back!

 Smoke coming from Etna covers the sun.
 Picture taken at 2500m.